aclandmark/PCB111000_breadboard_V2/README.md

 PCB111000_UNO_V2 has a bespoke bootloader that runs on the Atmega 328 (UNO) device.

-An edited version of this bootloader is used with PCB111000_breadboard_V2.
+An edited version of this bootloader is used with PCB111000_breadboard_V2 and runs on an Atmega 168.

 All non essential features such as the text programmer have been removed.
 The resulting code is divided between the following 3 projects.